Truong2003-tqd/Power-BI/README.md

 In day 3 workshop, you open the file **Power BI File with Connect Model** > **For End-to-end Measure Writing** Power BI file to practice.

+### For Testers

+You can open **For End-to-end Measure Writing** file first and test some provided measures to make sure if it work in Power BI.
+This step is must to make sure the DAXs are usable.
+To save your time, you can open **For Dashboard Assembling** file to assemble charts and graphs, following instructions in the Day 3 slide.
+Remember, the instructions have a lot of small steps that you can make mistakes with some of them and can not get the desired outcome.
+Please report any errors to our group.

 Please access the link below to open the DAXs guide to build dashboard in this session.

 **Link:** https://github.com/Truong2003-tqd/Power-BI/tree/8f5a8620e8c0d65a1c66de3a987c0b492cbf9169/Practice%20Power%20BI